Grow Your Faith

 To God’s virtue we must now add knowledge.
 Primarily there are two sources of knowledge: that which comes from the human experience and that which comes from God.

-Because Adam and Eve were created they did not know evil and were told that if they ate of the ‘tree of the knowledge of good and evil’ (Genesis 3:3) they would die.
-But instead of believing what God said they put their belief and trust in what Satan told them.
-By eating of the forbidden tree they took to themselves the authority to determine right from wrong.
-But in doing so their human nature was corrupted to become a mixture of both good and evil.
+All God created was good (Genesis 1:33).
+When Adam and Eve were newly created they did not know evil.
+They were told not to eat of the ‘tree of the knowledge of good and evil’ (Genesis 3:3) because the knowledge of evil would result in death.
+But instead of believing what God said they put their belief and trust in what Satan who lied to them and ate of the forbidden tree.
+By eating of the forbidden tree they in effect took to themselves the right to determine good from evil and in doing so their human nature was corrupted to become a mixture of both good and evil.

 Unfortunately that corrupt human nature is now inherent in all of us, “For from within, out of the heart of men, proceed evil thoughts, adulteries, fornications, murders, Thefts, covetousness, wickedness, deceit, lasciviousness, an evil eye, blasphemy, pride, foolishness: All these evil things come from within, and defile the man.”
 (Mark 7:21-23).
 David was aware of this, “Behold, I was shapen in iniquity; and in sin did my mother conceive me.”
 (Psalm 51:5).